User login

 In general, if you’re paying a subscription to access a service online instead of buying software to use in your business, that’s cloud computing.
 You can use it to perform lots of different tasks:

 • Customer relationship management.
 Setting up an in-house CRM system can be complex.
-With cloud computing, you can get going quickly.
+With a cloud computing service liek Salesforce, you can often get going more quickly.

 Some services are less appropriate.
-For instance, web design and photo editing software still works best when installed on an individual computer.
+For instance, photo and video editing software still works best when installed on an individual computer.

 Why cloud computing?

-Cloud computing has three main advantages over running software within your business:
+Cloud computing has four main advantages over running software within your business:

 • Simple management.
 Cloud software and services are managed by their suppliers – so you don’t have that headache in-house.